 One of my favorite desert drives -- one of my favorite drives anywhere, for that matter -- begins on Highway 78 east of Escondido, California, a road that winds into the quiet mountain town of Julian and then drops down through picturesque mountain passes into the Colorado Desert, where a good winter's rainfall will yield an ocean of wildflowers as far as the eye can see.

 Head north to the hamlet of Borrego Springs, where Anza-Borrego Desert State Park headquarters lies off San Diego County Road S-22.
 From the headquarters, where you can pick up checklists and other publications on local flora, radiates a series of hiking trails leading into Borrego Palm Canyon and other nearby venues.
 The hikes range from easy to difficult (especially at the higher elevations of the canyon).
 If you prefer to stay in your car, however, you can follow dirt or paved roads throughout the park, continuing on along Highway 78 into the wildflower-rich desert near the Salton Sea.
-Call the park ahead of time at 760-767-5311 for wildflower reports.
+See what's blooming now.

 The Pinal Pioneer Parkway

-The parkway is marked with signs pointing out some of the characteristic desert vegetation -- the Saguaro, for instance, and the mesquite.
+The parkway is marked with signs pointing out some of the characteristic desert vegetation -- saguaro, for instance, and mesquite.
 Pack a picnic lunch and stop at one of the many roadside tables.
-I always stop in at the Tom Mix Memorial, 23.5 miles north of Oracle Junction, at milepost 116, to pay my respects to the late movie cowboy.
+I always stop in at the Tom Mix Memorial, 23.5 miles north of Oracle Junction, at mile post 116, to pay my respects to the late movie cowboy.
 Find out what's Blooming in Arizona now.

 California Highway 14